3mdeb/verified-boot/verified_boot_main.md

 ~ NIST SP 800-137, Appendix B Glossary [^NIST_sp800-137]

 Verifying authenticity is verifying the identity of an entity.
-It is performed using asymetric cryptography.
+It is performed by comparing the digest against a known one, or by using asymmetric cryptography.
 The private key of an asymmetric cryptography keypair is often called the `identity`.
 In this context, proving an identity is proving to be in possession of the private key.